-If you are worried about receiving the full benefits you deserve—or you experience pushback from your employer or their insurance company—it’s best to work with a Georgia workers’ compensation lawyer for help.
-They can make sure your rights as an injured worker are protected according to Georgia law.
+Suppose you are worried about receiving the full benefits you deserve, or you experience pushback from your employer or their insurance company.
+In that case, it’s best to work with a Georgia workers’ compensation lawyer for help.
+According to Georgia law, they can make sure your rights as an injured worker are protected.

 The amount of time you can receive medical benefits depends on how long it takes to fully treat your injuries.
-Workers’ comp insurance companies may try to reduce how much they actually pay out for your medical benefits, so be wary and reach out to a workers’ compensation if you need help.
+Workers’ compensation insurance companies may try to reduce how much they actually payout for your medical benefits, so be wary and reach out to a workers’ compensation if you need help.

 Make Sure You See the Right Doctor(s)

-Georgia employers providing workers’ compensation must provide a panel of at least six physicians to choose from for treatment of your injuries, according to Georgia Code § 34-9-201.
+Georgia employers providing workers’ compensation must give a panel of at least six physicians to choose from for treatment of your injuries, according to the Official Code of Georgia Annotated (OCGA) §34-9-201.

-It’s very important that you only see authorized medical professionals for treatment.
-Otherwise, your medical costs may not be covered through your employer’s workers’ comp policy.
-If you feel as if your treating physician is biased or not taking your injuries seriously enough, contact a trusted workers’ compensation lawyer right away.
+It’s crucial that you only see authorized medical professionals for treatment.
+Otherwise, your medical costs may not be covered through your employer’s workers’ compensation policy.
+If you feel your treating physician is biased or not taking your injuries seriously enough, contact a trusted workers’ compensation lawyer right away.

-Georgia is an employment “at-will” state, meaning employers can fire an employee at any time, for any reason, or without reason at all.
-This can be scary for an injured employee, as they might worry that their employer will let them go to avoid a workers’ comp claim.
-However, employers are not legally allowed to fire an employee as retaliation for the filing of a workers’ comp claim.
+Georgia is an employment “at-will” state, meaning employers can fire an employee at any time, for any reason, or without cause at all.
+This can be scary for an injured employee, as they might worry that their employer will let them go to avoid a workers’ compensation claim.
+However, employers are not legally allowed to fire an employee as retaliation for filing a workers’ compensation claim.

-While an employee can be fired while on workers’ comp, they cannot be fired simply because they filed a claim or are receiving workers’ compensation.
+While an employee can be fired while on workers’ compensation, they cannot get fired simply because they filed a claim or received workers’ compensation.
 If this happens to you, you likely have cause for legal action and should reach out to a workers’ comp lawyer.

-Also, you can generally still continue receiving workers’ compensation benefits even if you are fired from your job while on them.
-Most of the time, it’s actually up to your doctor to dictate when you are able to return to work and no longer require assistance.
+Also, you can generally continue receiving workers’ compensation benefits even if you are fired from your job while on them.
+So most of the time, it’s actually up to your doctor to dictate when you can return to work and no longer require assistance.

-How to Make Sure You Receive Your Workers’ Comp Benefits
+How to Make Sure You Receive Your Workers’ Compensation Benefits

 As you can see from the above information, how long you can receive workers’ compensation depends on the nature of your injuries and how long it takes you to return to work.
 However, you will need to take the correct form of action to begin receiving benefits in the first place.